 3. Enter your personal details, agree to the Terms of Use, and voila!
 You’ve made your CEX.IO account.

-4. Unfortunately, unless you cough up some documentation your trading limit will be a whopping $0.00.
+4. Unfortunately, unless you cough up some documentation your trading limit will be a whopping $0.00 – amazing.
 CEX.IO has verification requirements in place for any amount of trading.
 You can update your verification by choosing a deposit method, or by navigating to the dropdown menu in the upper right-hand corner and choosing “Verification.”

 Choose “Increase Limit” to navigate to the Identity Verification page

-5. Once you’ve entered the required information and provided sufficient documentation, you’ll have to wait for up to 24 hours for your account to be verified, but normally should be automatic / instant for lower-level verification levels.
+5. Once you’ve entered the required information and provided sufficient documentation, you’ll have to wait for up to 24 hours for your account to be verified, but normally it should be automatic/instant for lower-level verification levels.
 There are up to four verification stages: identity verification, address verification, enhanced verification, and corporate verification, with different limits depending on the amount of information provided.

-The most basic verification allows users to deposit up to $3,000.000 USD and withdraw $10,000 USD.
+The most basic verification allows users to deposit up to $1,000 USD and $3,000 USD monthly for the first 3 months.
+After that, it depends on the region of the user and the level of verification.
+For example, US residents have a minimum daily deposit/withdrawal limit of $5,000 after the first 3 months.
 The highest level of verification is reserved for corporate accounts and has no deposit or withdrawal limits.

 CEX.IO supports four fiat currencies: Euros (EUR), British Pounds (GBP), Russian Rubles (RUB) and US Dollars (USD).